 You will study three core modules and complete a research project.
 You will also select three elective modules, to give you the opportunity to pursue specific areas of interest, and better position yourself in the job market.

-The course will be delivered through a series of lectures, seminars, group projects, and visits and demonstrations.
+The countryside management course will be delivered through a series of lectures, seminars, group projects, and visits and demonstrations.
 Modules are assessed through a range of techniques, including research projects, examinations, presentations, and case studies.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.